 Yes.
 If you have a full-time job, the foster coordinator will match you with a dog who may be OK alone during the workday.
-You would then just need to provide ample exercise before or after you go to work.
+You would then just need to provide a secure space while you are away and ample exercise before or after you go to work.